Romantic orientation: Romantic identities

+Split attraction model

+The split attraction model refers to the concept that sexual and romantic orientation are separate routes of attraction.
+It says that because they are separate from each other, they can be labeled separately and discussed as separate concepts.
+The split attraction model addresses concordant and discordant attraction and is often used by people in the asexual and aromantic communities.
+Also referred to as cross-orientation (not to be confused with cross-sexuality) or mixed orientation, it can also be used by anyone who experiences sexual attraction and romantic attraction separately.

+As explained by writer Sian Ferguson (Everyday Feminism), cross-orientation, unlike cross-sexuality which gender studies scholars situate within straight sexual identity constructs, describes romantic and sexual attraction within experiences and discourses related to queer identities.

+It is useful to help clarify different ways that people experience attraction.

 Relationship with sexual orientation and asexuality

 The implications of the distinction between romantic and sexual orientations have not been fully recognized, nor have they been studied extensively.
 It is common for sources to describe sexual orientation as including components of both sexual and romantic (or romantic equivalent) attractions.
 Publications investigating the relationship between sexual orientation and romantic orientation are limited.
 Challenges in collecting information result from survey participants having difficulty identifying or distinguishing between sexual and romantic attractions.

 Asexual individuals experience little to no sexual attraction (see gray asexuality); however, they may still experience romantic attraction.
 Lisa M. Diamond states that a person's romantic orientation can differ from whom the person is sexually attracted to.
 While there is limited research on the discordance between sexual attraction and romantic attraction in individuals, the possibility of fluidity and diversity in attractions have been progressively recognized.
 Researchers Bulmer and Izuma found that people who identify as aromantic often have more negative attitudes in relation to romance.
 While roughly 1% of the population identifies as asexual, 74% of those people reported having some form of romantic attraction.

 A concept commonly used by people that experience discordant romantic and sexual attraction is the split attraction model, which tries to explain that romantic and sexual attractions are not exclusively tied together and is often used by people of the asexual and aromantic community to explain their differing romantic versus sexual orientations.
 The abbreviation aroace (or aro-ace) can be used for someone who is both aromantic ('aro') and asexual ('ace').